Miyayes/batcommunity-website/securityreview.md

  ## Description

 BATCommunity.org will be a new hub for the BAT Community.
-It is a platform designed to facilitate community organization, meetups (e.g., with our regional leaders), the creation of community-related content, educational materials, and so on.
+It is a platform designed to facilitate community organization, meetups (e.g., with our regional leaders), the creation of community-related content, artwork, educational materials, and so on.

 *Persons of contact (BAT Community): Luke Mulks*